 The egScreen:frequency and egScreen:angle properties will reflect the actual frequency and angle values that are used for the RIP process.

-@ egScreen:dotshapereq versus egScreen:dotshape
+regScreen:dotshapereq versus egScreen:dotshape

-In the current implementation, both entries will always have the same contents: the actual dot shape that was used during the RIP process.
-This might change in the future.
+In the current implementation for FlexRip and NexusRIP, both entries will always have the same contents: the actual dot shape that was used during the RIP process.